Yuzhno/Flockcursor/README.md

 =========================
 http://flock.yuugu.re:8080/

-Making cursors.io-like game with a chat on the side.
+Making a drawing type thing with a chat on the side.

+Need flask-socketio

+Usage:
+  !summon [image] to get an image